MohammadAlyounes/customer_segments_from_mobile_activity/README.md

 ## Desired outcomes
 The end result is the definition of our user segments - that is, what factors describe each segment and which users belong to which group.

-## Report summary
-In the file report.pdf, I have included a general overview of the project along with some key insights.
-This document is particularly useful for non-technical stakeholders who may not have the same level of familiarity with the project as the technical team.